 Same features as migraine without aura

-Visual symptoms, including positive features (eg, flickering lights, spots, or lines) ...
+Visual symptoms, including positive features (eg, flickering lights, spots, ...